 - Good grammar and punctuation can help your writing flow.
 Writing filled with errors is like a speaker constantly peppering “um” in a speech or using a monotone voice or looking down at a paper during an entire speech.
 When you nail your grammar and punctuation, your readers don’t have to be interrupted every few words or try to decipher what you’re trying to say.

 - Feeling confident in your grammar skills can help you feel less vulnerable.
 Sharing what you have to say with the world can be scary, but when you say it well, you can feel even a teensy bit more at ease.

 - You’ll appear to have more authority on your topic when you use proper grammar.
-What I’m about to say may make me sound like a grammar snob, but I’m going to say it anyway.
+What I’m about to say may make me sound like a grammar snob, but I’m gonna say it anyway.
 If I’m reading an article or blog and run into careless grammar mistakes, a lot of times I’m just done with it.
 I often feel like the site isn’t legitimate if they didn’t take the time to check their work.
-I understand mistakes and typos happens, but when there are too many that it gets distracting, it’s a problem.
+I understand mistakes and typos happen, but when there are too many that it gets distracting, it’s a problem.

+You’re probably writing about your topic because you love it or you want to help people in some way.
+If you really want to reach people, you have to consider them.
 Tell stories that inspire, entertain, or help them in some way, and provide tips that do the same.
 Don’t publish a blog post just to get it out there.
 Make sure that what you write has a purpose.

 Consider how much your audience knows about your topic.
-If your blog provides information to beginners, are you explaining it in a way they’ll understand?
+If your blog provides information to beginners, are you explain it in a way they’ll understand?
 How much do they already know about the topic?
 You may need to write using much more basic language than you think.

 As you write, try to keep in mind how you want your readers to respond to your post.
 How do you want them to feel?
 Do you want to help them?
 Keep these questions in mind to try to stay focused.